Change Password

 • If node i has any self-loop, when calculating ki, the weight of self-loop is counted only once.

-• The output of the Louvain algorithm may vary with each execution, depending on the order in which the nodes are considered.
-However, it does not have a significant influence on the modularity that is obtained.
+• The output of the Louvain algorithm may vary across executions due to the order in which nodes are processed.
+However, this variation typically has little impact on the final modularity value.

 Example Graph